 -

-The taste at every party
+The taste of every party

 -